Shajar87/Project_Portfolio/Swiggy Case Study readme.md

 **Tool used: MySQL**

 ---
-This project was a short case study on Swiggy data.
+This project is a SQL case study on Swiggy data.

-**The following tables were used:**
+**The following tables were being used:**
 1. Food
 2. menu
 3. restaurants